mgramin/awesome-db-tools/README.md

 - [HouseOps](https://github.com/HouseOps/HouseOps) - Enterprise ClickHouse Ops UI for you run querys, monitoring ClickHouse health and make a lot of others thinks.
 - [OmniDB](https://github.com/OmniDB/OmniDB) - Web tool for database management.
 - [Pgweb](https://github.com/sosedoff/pgweb) - Web-based database browser for PostgreSQL, written in Go and works on macOS, Linux and Windows machines.
+- [phpLiteAdmin](https://www.phpliteadmin.org) - Web-based SQLite database admin tool written in PHP with support for SQLite3 and SQLite2.
 - [phpMyAdmin](https://github.com/phpmyadmin/phpmyadmin) - A web interface for MySQL and MariaDB.
 - [psequel](http://www.psequel.com) - PSequel provides a clean and simple interface for you to perform common PostgreSQL tasks quickly.
 - [Postico](https://eggerapps.at/postico) - A Modern PostgreSQL Client for the Mac.